 Logistics costs represent a collection of expenses that are incurred to move goods from their point of origin to the end consumer.

 To get an idea of how extensive these costs are, we’ve put together a comprehensive and categorized list of logistics costs below.
 You can use this list to meticulously go through your operations.
+All the other costs, such as administrative, overhead, and inventory-related expenses, must be considered for a complete picture.
+Other costs, including taxes, insurance, and storage, are essential for comprehensive cost accounting.
 And in the next section, we’ll break down five of the typical costs in more detail.

 Transportation costs